update

 ### Additional Cleanup and Notifications

 Beyond the basic destruction process, Discord-Linux goes a step further by notifying external systems and performing additional cleanup.
-For instance, the bot makes an HTTP request to notify another service that the users container has been deleted, ensuring that all traces of the container are removed from the wider network.
+For instance, the bot makes an HTTP request to notify another service that the user’s container has been deleted, ensuring that all traces of the container are removed from the wider network.

 ```javascript